platipy/platipy/intro.rst

   * Keep the "ears" (the little swiveling bars on the XO that cover the USB ports) upwards.
 That's where the wifi antennae are.
   * Try removing your network history.
 Right click the XO symbol on the Home View, choose "Control Panel", and go to "Network".
 There should be a button that promises to "Discard network history".
 Don't worry if clicking it doesn't appear to do anything.
 It's a silent fix.
 Just try connecting again.
   * Smack your XO until you feel better.
+  * A recent research study discovered that when 10+ XO laptops are put together, the mesh network on even a single XO can completely halt the regular internet connection.
+Disabling the mesh on all the laptops (which can be done with a startup script) should restore functionality.
+Refer to the `following discussion <https://groups.google.com/forum/#!topic/unleashkids/1vkhJ2uS-R0>`_ for more information.
   * Try the stuff on `this page <http://wiki.laptop.org/go/Wifi_Connectivity#Special_Considerations>`_.

 Development Options